 profile picture

-Their home's purchase is the most significant investment some people could ever make.
-It doesn't matter if a primary residence, a seasonal vacation home or one of many rentals, the purchase of real property is a complex financial transaction that requires multiple parties to pull it all off.
+Acquiring real estate is the biggest investment most of us may ever consider.
+It doesn't matter if a main residence, an additional vacation property or an investment, the purchase of real property is a detailed transaction that requires multiple parties to pull it all off.

-You're likely to be familiar with the parties taking part in the transaction.
-The most recognizable face in the exchange is the real estate agent.
-Then, the mortgage company provides the financial capital necessary to fund the exchange.
-And ensuring all details of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.
+Most people are familiar with the parties taking part in the transaction.
+The most recognizable entity in the exchange is the real estate agent.
+Then, the mortgage company provides the money needed to finance the exchange.
+And ensuring all areas of the exchange are completed and that a clear title transfers from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the real estate is worth the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from (208) 782-0233 will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
-We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the shape a typical buyer would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is accurate and conveying the layout of the property.
+To ascertain an accurate status of the property, it's our responsibility to first complete a thorough inspection.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the shape a reasonable buyer would expect them to be.
+To ensure the stated size of the property has not been misrepresented and describe the layout of the property, the inspection often entails creating a sketch of the floorplan.
 Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.

-This is where we analyze information on local building costs, labor rates and other elements to derive how much it would cost to build a property nearly identical to the one being appraised.
-This value usually sets the maximum on what a property would sell for.
+Here, the appraiser gathers information on local construction costs, labor rates and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
 The cost approach is also the least used predictor of value.

-Appraisers are intimately familiar with the neighborhoods in which they work.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property in question.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Appraisers are intimately familiar with the communities in which they appraise.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the real estate at hand.
+By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At (208) 782-0233, we are an authority when it comes to knowing the worth of particular items in Blackfoot and Bingham County neighborhoods.
-The sales comparison approach to value is usually awarded the most weight when an appraisal is for a home sale.
+When it comes to associating a value with features of homes in Blackfoot and Bingham, (208) 782-0233 is second to none.
+The sales comparison approach to value is typically awarded the most importance when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional way of valuing a house.
-In this scenario, the amount of revenue the property yields is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+A third way of valuing real estate is sometimes applied when a neighborhood has a measurable number of renter occupied properties.
+In this situation, the amount of income the property generates is factored in with other rents in the area for comparable properties to give an indicator of the current value.

 Arriving at a Value Conclusion

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-Note: While the appraised value is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from (208) 782-0233 will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+Note: While this amount is probably the most accurate indication of what a property is worth, it may not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+The bottom line is, an appraiser from (208) 782-0233 will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.